 -

-In a small saucepan over low heat, whisk together the coconut cream, cacao, and maple syrup (start with 6 Tbsp, or even less if you want a very dark chocolate pudding) until smooth.
+In a small saucepan over low heat, whisk together the coconut cream, cacao, and maple syrup (start with 6 tablespoons, or even less if you want a very dark chocolate pudding) until smooth.
 I used a small whisk to get everything nice and smooth.

 -